CFC-Servers/cfc_tool_balance/README.md

   Does the same thing as clampFunction but ignores the first argument.
 Used to ignore self in methods

 - ##### cfcToolBalance.callAfter( func, afterFunc )
-  returns a new function that calls `afterFunc` after callin `func` the new function will return  the value returned by `func`
+  returns a new function that calls `afterFunc` after calling `func`.
+The new function will return  the value returned by `func`

 ## Balanced tools
 ###### wire/explosive